mpociot/chatgpt-vscode/README.md

 ## Update

-Updated to use version 5.2.x [ChatGPT API](https://www.npmjs.com/package/chatgpt) Node.js library with support for GPT-4 using an API key instead of the old session key.
+Updated to use version `5.2.x` of [ChatGPT API](https://www.npmjs.com/package/chatgpt) Node.js library with support for GPT-4 using an API key instead of the old session key.

 ## Features
 - **Ask general questions** or use code snippets from the editor to query ChatGPT via an input box in the sidebar